-The 54-credit, two-year program provides a convenient, hybrid course schedule that takes place on-campus and online.
+The 54-credit program provides a convenient hybrid course schedule that takes place on-campus and online.
+The course-work can be completed in 2 years, while the dissertation and the degree can be completed in an additional semester depending on student focus.
 Weekend sessions for the first year meet once in April, September, and November.
 For the second year, weekend sessions run once in March, April, September, and October.
 Each year is rounded out with an 8-day Summer Session in mid-July.
 A qualifying examination is administered in November of the first year and a comprehensive assessment is given during November of the second year.

 "The Executive Ed.D.
 Program unifies a professional and personal journey by augmenting the critical skills and knowledge necessary to navigate the challenges we face in an increasingly complex educational setting."Mitzi N. Morillo '17Superintendent, Mendham Borough School District